EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 him for a very costly nde Mr. Mejia, a Guatemalan immigrant who was residing illegally in the United States, said lie had already paid Miguel Gadda S3.6D0 to help him apply for asylum.
-Mr. Mejia recalled in a recent interview that Mr Gadda promised him that the legal fees --- a large chunk of his annual pay of about $ 20,000 as a handyman - would land him a coveted prize: a green card allowing him to come out from the shadows and
+Mr. Mejia recalled in a recent interview that Mr Gadda promised him that the legal fees---a large chunk of his annual pay of about $ 20,000 as a handyman - would land him a coveted prize: a green card allowing him to come out from the shadows and